Superposition Property in Disjoint Variables for the Infinity Laplace Equation: Superposition property in metric spaces

-It is not clear whether the reverse implication holds in metric spaces.
+Note that we here used the $\ell^1$ metric for $\W= \U\times \V$ in the product space $\X\times \Y$.
+It is not clear whether $w$ satisfies comparison with cones with the distance given by the $\ell^2$ metric.
 In Euclidean spaces and in Carnot groups, one can show the equivalence between the comparison with cones for metrics $d_1$ and $d_2$ using the definition of viscosity solutions.
 However, such a viscosity approach seems unavailable in general metric spaces.